push-based/observable-hq--audit/README.md

 The majority of the pages content is organized in sections with mid size DOM size.
 In general the site is media heavy but there are some specific sections containing more relevant animation or media we could have a look at.

-We can try if their content is staiy stable if we apply `content-visibility:auto`...
+We can try if their content is stay stable if we apply `content-visibility:auto`...
 It is quite a hick up in the scrollbar, an intrinsic size of `300px` makes it way better.
 Now a quick check on mobile...
 It's, at least with touchpad and laptop noticable that the scroll is a bit janky, but lets keep it for now and take a measure.

 Looks good!
 Recalculate styles and redom shows pretty nice improvements already.